milonmaze/privacy-terms-observatory/help.netflix.com/legal/privacy.md

 Why does Netflix use these technologies?

 We use these types of technologies for various reasons, like making it easy to access our services by remembering you when you return; to provide, analyze, understand and enhance the use of our services; to enforce our terms, prevent fraud; to improve site performance, monitor visitor traffic and actions on our site; and to deliver and tailor our marketing or advertising, and to understand interactions with our emails, marketing, and online ads on third party sites.
+We may also use these technologies to support the operation of our ad supported subscription plans.

 To help you better understand how we use cookies and resettable device identifiers, please see the information below: